 3) Books of interesting and fun stories

 Even babies benefit from the experience of hearing stories.
-When you tell stories from a book full of characters in vivid colors, it sparks children’s imagination.
-The stories stimulate feelings and curiosity that puts all their imagination like being the characters mentioned.
+Telling stories from a book full of colorful characters keeps a child’s interest on high.
+They stimulate the feelings and curiosity that puts all their imagination like being the characters in the story.

 Read slowly so they can follow.
-The words they hear and see at the same time familiarize the child’s brain to the words which help develop communication and social skills.
+The words they hear and see at the same time familiarize the child’s brain with the words which help develop communication and social skills.
 Anytime is a perfect opportunity to tell and read stories.
 Therefore, any time is a good time to teach a child how to read.
-If you are a parent, just by looking at books with your child is already a perfect learning time.

 4) Books with good topic and content

 An extremely interesting topic is a must.
 No excuses.
 Does the book you have in mind convey a valuable message that is kid-friendly?
 Books that are able to draw interesting conclusions or exciting chapters are important for better skimming, scanning, and in-depth reading.